 Wait for the top couple of inches to dry out between waterings (especially if you’re keeping your Monstera regularly misted.
 When your plants due a watering, remove it from its decorative pot and don't stop until liquid comes out of the bottom.
 Wait 15 minutes before returning your plant to its exterior pot (or until water has stopped coming out the bottom).

-How Swiss Cheese Plants care for you
+How does the Swiss Cheese Plant care for you?

+The Cheese Plant does not smell like cheese luckily.
 Living with houseplants, practicing active plant care and building a relationship with nature has been shown to benefit our health in a variety of ways.
 All plants have the potential to do this, but some are more adept than others, depending on their formal or chemical characteristics.

 How does it work?